 - Browser / platform compatibility testing: With the wide range of users accessing e-learning platforms both in terms of devices and hardware used as well as the Software/Operating Systems/Browsers used, it becomes more important to test the compatibility with different hardware and software, to ensure smooth access of these e-learning platforms.

 - Performance testing: As there could potentially be a large number of users accessing an e-learning platform, maybe at the same time, the performance testing should be carried out so that there is no noticeable impact on the user experience in terms of accessing the platform or loading of various sections/contents.

 - Security testing plays an important role in these platforms as is the case with any other application.
 With the vulnerabilities on the rise, there can be unauthorised access to the platform with a malevolent intent.
 Hence there has to be a complete testing from security standpoint to ensure the integrity and protection of the data, and the platform functionality itself.

-- To conclude, with this range of e-learning platforms available and an extensive user base, testing becomes important for these products.
-The testing areas or strategies may vary but the underlying intent remains the same, which is the learning should not be impacted.
+To conclude, with this range of e-learning platforms available and an extensive user base, testing becomes important for these products.
+The testing areas or strategies may vary but the underlying intent remains the same, which is that learning should not be impacted.